I went to Georgia for one reason: I wanted new mountains.

 Guesthouses | Plenty in Iprali.
 Fewer in Khalde, but more peaceful.

-The trail leaves Adishi heading east, following the river.
-It’s a quiet, steady walk through a narrowing valley toward the foot of the Adishi Glacier.
-About an hour in, you hit the real challenge of the day: the river crossing.
+The trail leaves Adishi heading east, following the river through a narrowing valley toward the Adishi Glacier.
+The path is gradual at first, staying close to the water.

 Descent to Iprali (via Khalde)